hackermystique/CertLogManager/README.md

-# SecCertGuard
+# SecSecCertGuard

 ## Overview
-SecCertGuard is a PowerShell-based tool designed to manage and inspect digital certificates on Windows systems.
+SecSecCertGuard is a PowerShell-based tool designed to manage and inspect digital certificates on Windows systems.
 It provides a graphical user interface (GUI) to view, check, and manage certificates stored in the Current User and Local Machine certificate stores.
 Additionally, it includes a feature to scan critical directories for files with bad or missing signatures using sigcheck.

 **All interface elements, messages, and comments are now fully in English for a consistent user experience.**